JamieWCGraham/MullerPipelines/README.md

 ## Get Started

-<p> For the documentaiton on the Martinez-Trujillo pipeline, go to the READMEMartinezTrujillo.md file <a href="https://github.com/JamieWCGraham/MullerPipelines/blob/main/READMEMartinezTrujillo.md"> here </a>. </p>
+<p> For the documentation on the Martinez-Trujillo pipeline, go to the READMEMartinezTrujillo.md file <a href="https://github.com/JamieWCGraham/MullerPipelines/blob/main/READMEMartinezTrujillo.md"> here </a>. </p>
-<p> For the documentaiton on the clinical recordings pipeline, go to the READMEClinicalData.md file <a href="https://github.com/JamieWCGraham/MullerPipelines/blob/main/READMEClinicalData.md"> here </a> .</p>
+<p> For the documentation on the clinical recordings pipeline, go to the READMEClinicalData.md file <a href="https://github.com/JamieWCGraham/MullerPipelines/blob/main/READMEClinicalData.md"> here </a> .</p>